Green building: Reducing environmental impact

 Buildings represent a large part of energy, electricity, water, and materials consumption.
 As of 2020, they account for 37% of global energy use and energy-related emissions, which the United Nations estimates contributed to 33% of overall worldwide emissions.
 Including the manufacturing of building materials, the global emissions were 39%.
 If new technologies in construction are not adopted during this time of rapid growth, emissions could double by 2050, according to the United Nations Environment Program.

 Glass buildings, especially all-glass skyscrapers, contribute significantly to climate change due to their energy inefficiency.
 While these structures are visually appealing and allow abundant natural light, they also trap heat, necessitating increased use of air conditioning systems, which contributes to higher carbon emissions.
 Experts advocate for design modifications and potential restrictions on all-glass edifices to mitigate their detrimental environmental impact.

 Buildings account for a large amount of land.
 According to the National Resources Inventory, approximately 107 e6acre of land in the United States are developed.
 The International Energy Agency released a publication that estimated that existing buildings are responsible for more than 40% of the world's total primary energy consumption and for 24% of global carbon dioxide emissions.

-According to Global status report from the year 2016, buildings consume more than 30% of all produced energy.
+According to the Global Status Report from the year 2016, buildings consume more than 30% of all produced energy.
 The report states that "Under a below 2°C trajectory, effective action to improve building energy efficiency could limit building final energy demand to just above current levels, meaning that the average energy intensity of the global building stock would decrease by more than 80% by 2050".